seanzhang1207/Pixel-Bamboo/README.md

 # Pixel-Bamboo
 Generates minimum vertical bamboo tubes' length and position inside an N * N * N array, so that they makes up the two different images specified when seen from different sides.
+Used in a installation project on Lianhua Island in Lake Yangcheng, at Suzhou, Jiangsu, China.
+Pictures are to be updated soon.

 ### Dependencies
 * Python Libraries